- Most people can open a Roth IRA easily with the help of a bank, brokerage or financial advisor.

 - Check on the account at least once a year.

-For 2017 and 2018, you can contribute $5,500, in total, to all your IRAs.
+For 2018 you can contribute $5,500, in total, to all your IRAs.
 You can contribute $6,500 if you are 50 or older.
 The contribution limits for IRAs typically change every year.
 The table below gives the limits for the 2018 tax year.

 |If your filing status is …||And your modified AGI is …||Then you can contribute …|